 To say he had a lasting positive impact on my life and business would be an understatement.
 What I want to do in the rest of this post is share the most important things I learned from him.
 Consider this a tribute to Bill Britt, the Amway legend!
 I’ll also share some of my favorite Bill Britt quotes.
 Enjoy the information.

 Listed below I want to share fourteen valuable lessons I learned from Bill Britt, mostly from watching him and hearing him speak.

-Network marketers, and just about every other human being, wants to be part of something much bigger and greater than themselves.
+Network marketers, and just about every other human being on this planet, want to be part of something much bigger and greater than themselves.
 We all want to belong to something of importance.
+Don’t you?

 Bill Britt was great at creating something other people wanted to belong to.
 For most people on his team, Amway and Britt World Wide were much more than just a business opportunity.
 They were a lifestyle, family, culture, and an organization of winners.
 People were proud to be affiliated with Bill Britt and his team.

 If you are involved with network marketing, and you are serious about building a large team of your own, you should do the same thing that Bill Britt did.

 You want your team to be a family, a social club, and a place where people can get support, motivation, and encouragement.
 You want to create your own team culture.
 There’s something powerful when you can take your business opportunity and turn it into something much greater than just a business opportunity.

 When you can do that, folks will stick around with you for the long-haul just because they can’t find that same feeling OUTSIDE of the business.
 Even if they never build a big business themselves, they’ll stick with you because of the way you make the feel when they are around you.